 This lovely Hebrew name, with double ‘a’, would make a unique name for your little princess.
 Meaning ‘fresh and new’, the name signifies the new beginnings in life.
 Ra’anana also happens to be the name of a city in Israel.

 The name Renata, meaning ‘reborn’, is used widely across Europe symbolizes spiritual rebirth.
 It is most used in Chile, where it’s the 34th most popular name of all time.
 Renata Adler, one of the stars among the literati, is a famous bearer of this name.
 It was also borne by a minor character in the “Twilight” series.
-Renata also gives an opportunity to use increasingly popular name Wren as the nickname.
+Renata also gives an opportunity to use the increasingly popular name Wren as the nickname.

 The name Renee meaning ‘reborn’ is currently in the public eye only because of the famous America actress Renee Zellweger.
 The variations of this name include Renny, Rene, and Renae.